 Welcome to GoldLink's crew, where the guys drive around cutting shapes dressed impeccably in fleece-fur coats, and the ladies ride pink motorbikes.
 The White House looms in the background as GoldLink shows us a new type of congress that should be running the streets.

 It's been four years since her last record and this NZ teenage dream is no longer a teen.
-Lorde dropped Green Light just last night and it's already got over four millions plays.
+Lorde dropped "Green Light" just last night and it's already got over four millions plays.
 Want to know why?
-Having gone through the emotional rollercoaster herself, this is a song for the broken-hearted drunk girl at a party singing and dancing and crying and working through it under a Drive colour filter.
+Having gone through the emotional rollercoaster herself, Lorde wrote a song for the broken-hearted drunk girl at a party singing and dancing and crying and working through it under a Drive color filter.
 Boy are we glad she's back.

-Jakuzi, Bir Düşmanım Var
+Jakuzi, "Bir Düşmanım Var"

-Spoek Mathambo, I Found U (feat Kajama & Fantasma)
+Spoek Mathambo, "I Found You" (feat Kajama & Fantasma)

-Last but by no means least, Spoek Mathambo's I Found You is a pulsating and shimmering display of the South African's talents, and, according to his soundcloud page 'a song of longing for lost love and love to come'.
+Last but by no means least, Spoek Mathambo's "I Found You" is a pulsating and shimmering display of the South African's talents, and, according to his Soundcloud page, "a song of longing for lost love and love to come."
 Fingers crossed it'll come to you this weekend.